Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 	  for the `Old Gen` Heap space. `Eden Space` and `Survivor Space` are left at `-1` (assuming this menas unlimited).
 	  I assume this is because Eden and Survivor spaces are garbage collected and cleaned quite often and quickly and so objects are usually garbage-collected or find themselves quickly in `Old Gen`.
+	- When Spring JVM metrics are observed, and when setting this when `ZGC` is in use, it only sets the max Heap size for the `Old Generation` Heap space **and** the `Young Generation` heap space.
+No other metrics seem affected.
+	  I assume this is because in ZGC, there it seems to be only 2 generations (in G1GC there seems to be 3) and new objects in the `Young Generation` that survive first garbage collection are left there until multiple garbage collection cycles have passed before moving into the `Old Generation` Heap space - and so both heap spaces could grow to a significant size.
 - `-XX:InitialRAMPercentage`
 	- Sets _initial_ Heap memory size to be a percentage of the total machine (or container) memory.